MartinPellizzer/terrawhisper-compiler/articles/ammi-visnaga/botany/morphology.md

 Notably, Ammi visnaga roots lack root hairs, which are often present in other plant species.
 Additionally, they do not form root nodules.
 These characteristics collectively contribute to the root system's overall morphology.

+The following table shows in detail the morphological characteristics of Ammi visnaga roots.

 | Characteristic | Description |
 | --- | --- |
 | Root System Type  | Fibrous |